novvv/dnl_ad/README.md

 # dnl_ad is denovolab alert daemon.

-dnl_ad is a deamon for send mail to providers clients.
+dnl_ad is a daemon for send mail to providers clients.

 # Purpose